Best No-Contract Home Security Systems

 Extra cost for keypad

-If you’re all about apps (or the key fob), the lack of a keypad in the Abode Essentials starter kit probably isn’t a big deal.
+If you’re all about apps (or the key fob), the lack of a keypad in the Abode Essentials starter kit on Amazon probably isn’t a big deal.
 But it may make granting others the ability to arm and disarm your alarm more difficult.
 Either way, if you want to add a keypad to your wall, you’ll have to shell out a bit more cash in addition to purchasing the starter kit.

 Curious to learn more?
 Check out our review of best DIY systems.